Major U.S. airlines accept government aid for payrolls; American and Alaska also seeking loans

 JetBlue said it will receive $935.8 million in payroll grants.
 Alaska and its regional carrier Horizon Air will receive $992 million in funding, including $267 million in the form of a loan, that the airline expects will cover about 70% of budgeted costs through Sept.
 30.

-Alaska said the Treasury will receive the right to buy 847,000 non-voting shares of parent Alaska Air Group (ALK.N) at a price of $31.61 per share.
+Alaska said the Treasury will receive the right to buy 847,000 non-voting shares of parent Alaska Air Group at a price of $31.61 per share.

 United was eligible for about $6 billion but did not disclose on Tuesday how much it would receive.

-Spirit Airlines Inc (SAVE.N), a low-cost carrier which was not listed by the Treasury as reaching agreement, said it expects “to agree on terms soon” for payroll grants.
+Spirit Airlines Inc, a low-cost carrier which was not listed by the Treasury as reaching agreement, said it expects “to agree on terms soon” for payroll grants.

 “We are closer than ever to almost a million airline workers knowing they will receive their paycheck and keep their healthcare and other benefits, at least through September,” said Association of Flight Attendants President Sara Nelson, who is widely credited for the idea of aid specifically for payroll.